GreenDelta/olca-modules/olca-simapro-csv/README.md

 TODO
 ----
+* Fields and rows of waste scenarios are not yet implemented
+* LCIA methods are not yet implemented
 * The first version of that API contained a much more functionality regarding the pedigree matrix but the code may is a bit to complicated (see the archive folder).
 The current implementation handles the pedigree information just as